 The statistics paint a clear picture.
-According to the Ipsos Global Trends 2024 survey, a staggering 90% of Kenyans agree that they are prepared to pay more for a better customer experience.
-This figure is significantly higher than the global average of 63%, highlighting the immense value that Kenvan consumers place on quality service.
-However, the same survey also reveals that 82% of Kenyans feel that customer service is becoming too automated and impersonal.
-This paradox underscores the need for a balanced approach in the insurance sector.
+According to the Ipsos Global those aged 16-24.
+This suggests that while younger, tech-savvy Trends 2024 survey, a staggering 90% of Kenyans agree that customers might prefer digital-first solutions, older demographics they are prepared to pay more for a better customer experience. or those dealing with complex insurance products value face-to-This figure is significantly higher than the global average of 63%, face interactions more. highlighting the immense value that Kenyan consumers place on quality service.
+However, the same survey also reveals that 82% A flexible approach that allows customers to choose their of Kenvans feel that customer service is becoming too automated preferred mode of interaction can go a long way in enhancing and impersonal.
+This paradox underscores the need for a satisfaction across diverse customer bases. balanced approach in the insurance sector.